DUNE/ndlar_39Ar_reco/README.md

 *this repository is under-construction*

 This repository contains code for reconstructing point-like energy deposits in ND-LAr prototypes data and simulations.
 The code will also automatically find large clusters (e.g. cosmic tracks).
-At the moment, the code only supports Module-0.
-There is a fork of larnd-sim (ND-LAr simulation software) that allows for using the LAr NEST model for recombination, which may be more relevant for very low energy electrons, This repository and code are still a work in-progress.
+At the moment, the code only supports Module-0 and Module-3.

 Currently, the code starts out by using DBSCAN to cluster hits to find tracks.
-Then the tracks are "thrown away" and a second-round of clustering is performed on the hits that remain (non-track-like clusters) to find small clusters of hits.
-What results is many clusters of a few hits (depending on the clustering).
+Thena second-round of clustering is performed on the hits that remain (non-track-like clusters, or hits that were not clustered in the first step) to find small clusters of hits.
+What results is many clusters of a few hits (depending on the clustering parameters).
 The ADCs of the hits are converted to charge and summed within clusters.
 The results are saved to an h5py file for both small and large clusters.

-Things I'm working on implementing:
-1. Output the results of the reconstruction to a light-weight h5py file
-2. Charge-light matching between the reconstructed charge events and light data
-3. Expand support for other single ND-LAr modules and the 2x2 Demonstrator
+Charge-light matching is implemented for small clusters and large clusters (can be toggled on or off in `consts.py`).

 To clone LArNDLE, run:
 ```bash